-• Beijing and Shanghai offer strong institutions and career networking, but heavy English infrastructure and high costs work against immersion.
+- Beijing and Shanghai have strong institutions but heavy English infrastructure and high costs that work against immersion.

-• Taipei has world-class programs, but traditional characters and pronunciation differences add a layer of adjustment for mainland-focused learners.
+- Taipei offers world-class programs, but traditional characters and Taiwan-specific conventions add friction for mainland-focused learners.

 Most "best city to learn Chinese" articles read like tourism brochures.
-They tell you Shanghai is exciting, Beijing is historic, and Chengdu has great food.
-All true — but none of that answers the question you're actually asking.
+They tell you Shanghai is exciting, Beijing is historic, and Chengdu has great food — but none of that tells you where you'll actually learn fastest.

 01 The Five Things That Actually Matter